-Those participating in a jazz ensemble or combo usually practices 1 or more hours a day and then has 2 full jazz ensemble rehearsals every week, each one 1-2 hours long.
-In this class, they not only rehearse, but they discuss philosophies, performing, and sometimes they bring in guest artists like Carl Allen or Doc Severinsen!
+Those participating in a jazz ensemble or combo usually practices 1 or more hours a day and then has 2 full jazz ensemble rehearsals every week, each one 1-1 1/2 hours long.
+In this class, they not only rehearse, but discuss jazz techniques, pedagogy, performing, and frequently bring in guest artists like Carl Allen or Doc Severinsen!

 Does the university supply instruments if I don’t have one?